CarlosChiva/RAG/README.md

 ## Next Relases

- - [ ] Implement llama3.2 Vision to OCR system.
+ - [ ] Check out and Implement llama3.2 Vision to OCR system.
  - [ ] Add re-ranking models for extense documents in colleciton
+ - [ ] Add window to multimodal RAG functionality

 ---

 ![Image to Docker compose and llama](images/compose.png)